 Need a fun example?
 The famous Angry Birds game runs its own social promotions and they’re using (you guessed it) WordPress.
 You will be surprised at the extent WordPress can go as far as integrating with other services go!

 8. WordPress is 100% Responsive and Mobile Friendly

-Once you place your website on WordPress, you don’t have to break your back backwards trying to make it fit mobile screens.
+Once you place your website on WordPress, you don’t have to break your back backward trying to make it fit mobile screens.
 The platform is built on the latest web standards, which means you can build fully responsive websites in a matter of minutes.